Code-Institute-Submissions/the-monkees-major-project-01/README.md

 # The Monkees' Major Project

 In this project I was assigned to make a website for the Pop-Band "The Monkees'".
+I chose to follow-up with the suggested band and not decide on a project myself as I wanted to experience a real-life work situation where clients would say what they wanted to be displayed on their webiste.

+This website displays content through visual and audible stimuluses such as: picture and videos and also audio files aswell.
+You can find infomation about each band member, the band availability and also tour dates in the UK.
+Additionally, there is an "Archives" page where viewers can look at their Discography and also listen to selected songs.

  -----